zhenging/phys208b/sections/3404_thin_lenses.md

 \To f &= 17.6\text{cm}
 \end{aligned}
 $$
 2\.
-The image distance from the lense.
+The image distance from the lens.
 $$
 \begin{aligned}
 \frac{1}{f} &= \frac{1}{I} + \frac{1}{O}\\